Articles:

 - Course preview with different access levels

-- Block above the lessons (top banner)
+- Block above lesson or module pages (top banner)

 - Setting delays, schedule for opening and closing lessons (dripping content)